North East Surnames: Laidler to Lumley

 Northern surname Yorkshire and Durham

-Listed by Henry Guppy as a surname in the North or East Riding of Yorkshire.
-Still a Yorkshire name associated with the Vales of Mowbray and Tees.
+Laverick was listed by Henry Guppy as a surname in the North or East Riding of Yorkshire.
+It is still a Yorkshire surname associated with the Vales of Mowbray and Tees.

 A Laverick was an old name for a skylark, so this surname is a nickname, perhaps for a good singer or one who tended to rise early.